Inside this Topic Guide

 Entered into force 2 May 2017

 |Rules on product intervention powers by competent authorities and EIOPA||

 In addition, the Commission could have adopted delegated acts specifying the details of the procedures used to establish whether a PRIIP targets specific environmental or social objectives.
 However, in Joint Technical Advice issued in July 2017, the ESAs concluded that it would not be proportionate to establish specific and detailed standalone obligations for PRIIPs that target specific environmental or social objectives and that existing measures are sufficiently stringent.

 Guidance on the application of PRIIPs has been issued by the Commission and the ESAs.

 The Joint Committee of the ESAs (EBA, ESMA and EIOPA) have issued Q&As on the KID, which are periodically updated, and are intended to promote supervisory convergence on the contents of the KID.
-On 4 April 2019, the most recent version of the Q&As was published.
+On 21 December 2022, the most recent version of the Q&As were published.

 Due to the cross-over between MiFID2 and PRIIPs in a number of key areas, Guidance issued in relation to MiFID2/MiFIR may be relevant.
 Further information is available on the MiFID2 Topic Guide.
 In addition, PRIIPs crosses over into the Insurance Distribution Directive (IDD).
 Guidance from the European Insurance and Occupational Pensions Authority (EIOPA) is available on the EIOPA website.

-- Originally 31 December 2021, likely delayed by 6 months to 30 June 2022: End of transitional arrangement whereby management companies, investment companies and persons advising on, or selling, units of UCITS and non-UCITS are temporarily exempted from the requirement to provide retail investors with a key information document
+- 31 December 2022: end of transitional arrangement whereby management companies, investment companies and persons advising on, or selling, units of UCITS and non-UCITS were temporarily exempted from the requirement to provide retail investors with a key information document

 |Andrew Coats (London)||Madalina Rachieru-Postolache (Bucharest)|